Institute of International Peace Leaders

 Goodwill Ambassador for Education Equity & Peace

-Zaib is a student with Down’s syndrome, on a mission of redefining the world’s perception of students with Down Syndromes, as he has renamed his own identification when, he was refused to accept a certification of high school attendance only (A diploma without a success criteria).
-He demanded his School District to provide him the meaningful access to education with an equal participation to earn a Standard Diploma, which can allow him to access further and formal and higher education as he was on the track during his middle school years.
-As fighting for his rights, he also found out that it has been a common practice to exclude students with Down Syndrome, from such inclusion and success criteria as a predetermination of systematic discrimination against the student’s disability.
+Zaib is on a mission of redefining the world’s perception of students with Down Syndromes, as he has renamed his own identification when, he was refused to be accepted for a meaningful completion of his high school and replaced only as an attendee certificate (A diploma without a success criteria).
+He demanded his School District to provide him the meaningful access to education with an equal participation to earn a Standard Diploma, which can allow him to access further, formal and higher education as he was on the track during his middle school years.

 “Be the change; Let’s be the Change” ~ Zaib Lakhani